 The Cleaning Authority CARES Scholarship

-The Cleaning Authority and its franchise locations value the importance of education and encourage their employees to pursue higher education.
+At The Cleaning Authority, our franchise locations recognize the value of education and support their employees in their pursuit for higher education.
 Over the years, multiple locations have done work to assist their employees in going to school whether that has been through flexible work schedules or tuition assistance.
 After seeing this great work across the system, the commitment to education has extended to The Cleaning Authority CARES.

 Any employee of The Cleaning Authority who has been employed for a minimum of twelve months as of February 28, 2018, their spouse, or their child working to further their education can apply for a scholarship.
 Learn more about employment opportunities at The Cleaning Authority.

 The 2018 application period runs October 1, 2017 through January 31, 2018.
 Recipients will be announced in April 2018.
 If you are a current employee of a location of The Cleaning Authority, speak with the office staff for more information.

 2018 The Cleaning Authority CARES Recipients

 Zack Parker The son of Cris Parker of The Cleaning Authority of Frederick, Zack is currently studying Painting at the Maryland Institute College of Art (MICA) in Baltimore, MD.
 Zack is very passionate about his education, studying abroad in Italy last summer to further develop his skills while exploring a new culture and environment.
 Going into his senior year at MICA, Zack will use the scholarship to finish his degree so that he can focus on his career rather than student debt and possibly move on to graduate school.